 We welcome stories, feedback, and candid lessons learned at any time.
 In order to ensure the smooth administration of the SC250 grant, please follow the best practices below and make sure to stay in communication with SC250.

 Before funding can be issued, a grant agreement must be electronically signed in the Discover SC Web Grants program.
 A state vendor number will be required prior to the grant agreement.

 Once you have officially been notified of the grant award, the fiscal agent/grantee should receive an email from the Web Grants system notifying them that the contract is ready for a signature.
 If not, please let SC250 know.

-Before any work is done, please make sure to schedule a grant meeting with the SC250 Coordinator.
-For convenience, the SC250 Coordinator may hold Webex meetings with all grantees from a grant cycle.
+No work should begin prior to the award letter date nor before a grant meeting with the SC250 Grants Manager.
+For convenience, the SC250 Coordinator may hold virtual Webex meetings with all grantees from a grant cycle.
 Visit the SC250 webinars page to review the latest Guidance for SC250 Grantees briefing.

 Once a grant agreement is signed by all parties, leave an estimated eight weeks for the first grant payment to be distributed.
 With the County 250 Organizing Grant, the grant award is 100% upfront when a county or city is your fiscal agent.
 For all other fiscal agents and for all competitive grants, the award is 80% upfront and 20% at completion of report paperwork.
 Money will be disbursed once the grant agreement is completed and approved by SC250 and SCDAH staff.

 Please keep in mind this cash flow when structuring vendor/consultant agreements.
 Please reach out to SC250 with any questions or concerns.